poissonconsulting/psql/README.md

       port: 5432
       password: !expr Sys.getenv("DM_PASSWORD")

-#### connecting to multiple databases
+##### connecting to multiple databases

 You can use a single config file to connect to multiple databases.
-You must have a default connection as shown in the example `config.yml` file above.
+You must have a default connection as shown in both examples.

     default:
       user: "postgres"